KNTH: The glory years as "Keener Country"

 The liner notes of Watson's 1975 album "Love In the Hot Afternoon" includes the statement, "We at Capitol Records owe a debt of gratitude to radio stations KENR, KIKK and KNUS (sic; this should read KNUZ) in Houston for their part in exposing the talents of Gene Watson ..."
 The album included three country hits, including "You Could Know As Much About A Stranger."

-Around 1976-77, KENR's DJ lineup included morning man "Buffalo Bill" Bailey (whose schtick included appearances by Ezra Brooks and other denizens of the Let It Pour Lounge); late-morning DJ Hal McClain (whose schtick included call-in sessions by "Granny"); early-afternoon DJ Dick Martin followed by Bruce Nelson in afternoon drive and DJ Mike Cannon evening drive.
-(Bailey later became a Harris Co., Texas, constable.)By the way, Mike Cannon went on to become director of communications for The Houston Astros baseball organization and was referred to affectionately on the game broadcasts by legendary announcer, Milo Hamilton, as "Mike, the loose Cannon".
+Around 1976-77, KENR's DJ lineup included morning man "Buffalo Bill" Bailey (whose act included appearances by Ezra Brooks and other denizens of the Let It Pour Lounge); late-morning DJ Hal McClain (whose schtick included call-in sessions by "Granny"); early-afternoon DJ Dick Martin followed by Bruce Nelson in afternoon drive and DJ Mike Cannon evening drive.
+Bailey later became a Harris County constable.
+Mike Cannon went on to become director of communications for The Houston Astros baseball organization and was referred to affectionately on the game broadcasts by legendary announcer, Milo Hamilton, as "Mike, the loose Cannon".

 Other DJs during KENR's tenure included Howard Reynolds (1980) and Jim Rose (1981).
 Additionally, helicopter traffic reporter "Chopper Bill" Waldrop worked there in 1981 as well.
 Another Jock of note was Sonny Ray Stolz (1977–1981) who was Houston's first FM Country DJ, having signed on KIKK-FM in September 1966 and had a 14-point rating share.
 Sonny became the voice of Big Tex for The State Fair of Texas after statewide announcer competition in 2001.
 While at KENR, Sonny Ray Stolz produced 'The Original Home Grown Show' which featured strictly Texas music and Texas artists, a ground-breaking concept which spawned several imitators across the state.
 However, KENR was the first to provide this forum.

 Circa 1979-80, KENR management brought in Joe Formicolla to be the new program director.
 At times he also filled in on-air.
-Although his distinct northern accent was a handicap for being on-air in Texas country music, Formicolla did bring the concept of dropping interesting trivia into the course of an air shift, requiring all jocks to do likewise.
+Although his distinct northern accent was a handicap for being on-air in Texas country music, Formicolla did bring the concept of dropping interesting trivia into the course of an air shift, requiring all DJs to do likewise.
 They actually read items from sources such as The National Enquirer, etc. Formicolla left KENR circa 1981 and later was awarded Country Music DJ of the Year by the Country Music Association and recognized during its annual awards TV program from Nashville.

 KENR Goes Gold

-In 1981, KILT-FM changed formats to country from album rock in January; longtime top 40 sister KILT followed suit in June.
+In 1981, KILT-FM changed formats to country from album rock in January.
+Longtime top 40 sister KILT followed suit in June.
 Additionally, nationwide, music on AM was fading at that time.
-(One exception, albeit an off-topic one, was the success of KKBQ Houston—once known as KULF—for a time starting in mid-1982.)

-KENR responded by becoming "Keener Country Gold."
+KENR responded by becoming "Keener Country Gold" airing classic country hits.
 But it was being seriously hurt by KIKK-FM and both versions of KILT.